 The International Education Funders Group (IEFG) is an affinity network of foundations and donor-advised funds that support basic education in the Global South (low and middle-income countries).
 Our interests cover early childhood through to secondary education, as well as non-formal education, youth and skills, and adult education.
+In recognition of the lifelong learning continuum of SDG4, we also welcome new members who focus on tertiary education as long as this is not your sole focus in education.
 We have a special interest in teacher training and professional development, but exclude other aspects of tertiary education.
 Much of our work aims to support the education targets set out in the Sustainable Development Goals and Education 2030.

 We are a member-driven group, focused primarily on co-learning, information exchange and networking, trying to collectively strengthen our members’ work and knowledge of the field.
 The IEFG does not seek to directly influence education policy agendas and spaces, but rather its purpose is to help private funders have a stronger voice and impact in education by improving their strategic analyses and thinking, informing and assisting their grantmaking, and providing opportunities for collective learning and action.

 The emergence of the IEFG follows on several foundations’ efforts since 2008 to informally convene foundations and donor-advised funds engaged in education grantmaking in the developing world.
 The group has grown organically from 14 members in 2010 to around 100 grantmakers today (foundations, donor-advised funds, corporate giving programs, and charities).

 Members of the International Education Funders Group (IEFG) are grantmakers that aim to promote Basic Education in the Global South.
 Membership is for organisations who fulfil the IEFG Membership Criteria.